doanthekhoinguyen/AndroidDevelopments-Tutorials/README.md

 # AndroidDevelopments-Tutorials
 Activities define what the app does:

-An activity is a special class usually written in Kotlin that control the app behaviror and decides how to respond to the use Layout define what each scren look like:
+An activity is a special class usually written in Kotlin that control the app behaviror and decides how to respond to the use

+Layout define what each scren look like:

-Layouts are usually defined using XM, each screen can include components such as buttons, text, and images.
+Layouts are usually defined using XML, each screen can include components such as buttons, text, and images.

 How activities and layouts work together when you run an app on device?